 Marble Peak Summit Views

-Like Hall Peak, the type 2 grunt work came with rewarding views with not as much brush.
+Like Hall Peak, the type 2 grunt work had rewarding views with not as much brush.
 I took a few seconds to catch my breath and checked out the dramatic landscape.
 The cirque above Copper Lake was quite stunning!

 What a hidden gem!
 Besides seeing it from Vesper Peak, the sight of the lake basin couldn’t have been any more direct.
 What a gorgeous day seeing all the familiar peaks–Morning Star Peak, Del Campo Peak, Devils Peak.